-Differences between console interfaces
+Differences between management interfaces

-The following table compares the deployment methods.
+The following table compares the Full Configuration and Quick Deploy interfaces.

 |Deploy using other cloud services||No||Yes|